reTHINK-project/dev-runtime-core/readme.md

 example: [dev-runtime-browser](https://github.com/reTHINK-project/dev-runtime-browser)

-Verify these use cases: 1. if you will create a new repository, you can use this template, and can configure your development environment; 2. if you already have an respository cloned;
+Verify these use cases:
+1. if you will create a new repository, you can use this template, and can configure your development environment;
+2. if you already have an respository cloned;

 for both cases you just have run the command:

 ```
-jspm install runtime-core=github:reTHINK-project/dev-runtime-core.git.
+jspm install runtime-core=github:rethink-project/dev-runtime-core@dev-0.2
 ```

 and on javascript code you need import the script like other modules;

 ```
+import RuntimeUA from 'runtime-core/dist/runtimeUA';
+import {Sandbox, SandboxRegistry} from 'runtime-core/dist/sandbox'
-import {RuntimeUA, Sandbox} from 'runtime-core';
+import MiniBus from 'runtime-core/dist/minibus';

 console.log('Runtime: ', RuntimeUA);
-console.log('Sandbox: ', Sandbox);
+console.log('Sandbox: ', Sandbox, SandboxRegistry);
+console.log('MiniBus: ', MiniBus);

 ```